nblilili/Learn-vuepress/docs/en/03_mult_video/97_FAQ.md

 <!-- end list -->

-- In the mode of no authentication, if customers want to use their own account system, but do not want to use their account as the server’s account identifier, they can create a server-side account identifier corresponding to their own account system as their own Id.
+- In the mode of no authentication, if you want to use their own account system, but do not want to use their account as the account identifier of the server, you can create a server-side account identifier corresponding to their own account system as their own Id.
 If your own account system is mobile phone number: 150…, the server-side account system can be an identifier such as ABC.

 <!-- end list -->